Community Conservation Program

 SUBMISSION DATES FOR APPLICATIONS TO VEE GRANT PROGRAMS

-NOTICE: REVISED APPLICATION
+NOTICE: REVISED APPLICATIONS

-VEE has recently updated its application form for submitting a proposal for funding from the Virginia Program.
-Please see the revised application here which all applicants must complete when submitting a request for funding from the Virginia Program.
-For more information vist the Virginia Program submission page.
+Please see the revised application here which all applicants must complete when submitting a request for funding from the Community Conservation Program.
+Details on submission requirements can be found in the application.

-Applicants are to submit all proposals electronically in a Word document format
+Applicants are to submit all proposals electronically in a Word document format.

 Submit to communityconservation@vee.org